WingsZeng/zjswitcher/README.md

 # zjswitcher

-A zellij plugin that automatically switch between normal mode and locked mode based on configuraion.
+A zellij plugin that automatically switches between normal mode and locked mode based on configuraion.

 ## Why?